Russell Sage Foundation: Sheldon Danziger Pipeline Grants

 The Russell Sage Foundation was established by Margaret Olivia Sage in 1907 for "the improvement of social and living conditions in the United States."
 The foundation supports visiting scholars in residence and publishes books and a journal under its own imprint.
 It also funds researchers at other institutions and supports programs intended to develop new generations of social scientists.
-This initiative will support early-career scholars and promote diversity in the social sciences, including racial, ethnic, gender, disciplinary, institutional, and geographic diversity.
+The Pipeline Grants, initially co-funded with the Economic Mobility and Opportunity program at the Bill & Melinda Gates Foundation, support early-career scholars and promotes diversity in the social sciences.
+They were renamed the Sheldon Danziger Pipeline Grants in 2025.

 Pipeline grantees are paired with mentors who offer advice on their projects and career development.

-The primary goal of the Pipeline Grants Competition is to support innovative research on economic mobility and access to opportunity in the United States.
-They are also interested in research focused on structural barriers to educational attainment, economic mobility, political and civic engagement, and how individuals, communities and state entities understand, navigate and challenge systemic inequalities.
+The competition funds innovative research on economic mobility and access to opportunity in the United States.
+The Russell Sage Foundation is particularly interested in research focused on structural barriers to economic mobility and how individuals, communities and state entities understand, navigate and challenge systemic inequalities.
+Early-career faculty who have not previously received research support or a visiting fellowship from the foundation are eligible to apply.

 Webseite